What are the most spectacular roads in Spain?

 Coll de Pradell is an extreme high mountain pass at an elevation of 1,732m (5,682ft) above sea level, located in the province of Barcelona, Spain.
 The climb is brutal, with 23% gradient sections.

-The breathtaking road to Peña Ubiña
+The Breathtaking Unpaved Road to Peña Ubiña

-An iconic road to El Retamar in the Canary Islands
+An Iconic Paved Road to El Retamar in the Canary Islands

 A mule track to Col d’Artzatey in the Pyrenees